serverless/dashboard/docs/python-sdk.md

 ### Capturing Unhandled Exceptions with Flask

 Serverless Console will capture unhandled exceptions thrown from the handler method.
-This can be achieved without including the `serverless_sdk` package, as it is provided by the AWS Lambda Layer added to your Lambda function when instrumentation is enabled.
+This can be achieved without including the `sls_sdk` package, as it is provided by the AWS Lambda Layer added to your Lambda function when instrumentation is enabled.